 - Pain, tension, or significant physiological issues from other medical conditions

-- Mood disorders, such as depression or anxiety
+- Mood disorders, such as anxiety and depression can impact sex drive

 - History of negative sexual experiences